Constitution of Central and Eastern European Chamber of Commerce (Singapore)

 g.
 To encourage cross-cultural relations between Singapore and the CEE countries.

 h.
-To collect, obtain and disseminate information and statistics relevant to or that may be of service to the Members of CEEC.
+To collect, obtain and disseminate information and statistics relevant to or that may be of service to the Members

 i.
 Any other support, services and efforts that are aligned with the objects of CEEC and its Constitution.